 Department study teams initiate the Clinical Trial Study Budget process via submission of required documents to the CT RMG intake process.

 The Kickoff Meeting includes all members of the study team, especially the Principal Investigator.
-At the meeting, attendees review the budget and payment schedule, and identify timelines and issues early in the process to avoid unnecessary delays.
+At the meeting, attendees review the coverage analysis (if applicable), budget and payment schedule, and identify timelines and issues early in the process to avoid unnecessary delays.
 Study Budgets require a team effort and the Kickoff Meeting serves as a key step in the process.

 Upon receipt of the minimum documents, CT RMG Intake sends out three separate emails:

 - An email to the study sponsor contact(s) to provide the names of the CT RPM and CT CO who will be working on the study.

 - An email to the Study team with the study SPO number that can be added to their IRB application and the names of the CT RPM and CT CO who will be working on the study.

 - An email to the Study team to request possible dates for the Kickoff meeting.
 Kickoff meetings can be in person, by telephone or via Zoom.

 The CT RMG Intake team schedules the Kickoff meeting.
 At the Kickoff meeting the internal budget, including when applicable, Ankura’s Coverage Analysis, will be reviewed and discussed along with, contract issues, study timelines, compliance tasks and any other issues.